Frequently asked questions about Alert

 If you can’t see the app in the App Store or Google Play, this means that your phone model does not support this application.

-To sign up for the Alert program, you need an iPhone or Android smartphone.
-The app works with iPhones running iOS 8 and higher, and Google phones running Android 4.4 and higher.
+To sign up for the Alert program, you need an iOS or Android smartphone or tablet.

 The Alert program is free and includes a free detector for each insured location.
 Additional detectors cost $36 each (plus shipping fees) and can be purchased directly from the app.